ms-iot/internetradio/README.md

 A streaming audio device

 **Important!** After cloning this project you must remember to initialize the submodules to be able to build.
-This is done but running the following commands: git submodule init git submodule update
+This is done by running the following commands:

+* chnge directory into the root of the git repository
+* git submodule init
+* git submodule update